lightbend/kalix-jvm-sdk/js-gen-cli/README.md

 help you with configuring the image build.
 This can be done using the following syntax from the sbt
 prompt:

+> The first time you run this, it will warn you have not being able to merge configuration.
+Ignore
+> this warning as it cannot merge for the first time.
+Run the command a few times with different
+> options to provide greater coverage.

 ```
 akkasls-codegen-js-cli/nativeImageRunAgent " --descriptor-set-output-dir=/Users/myuser/Projects/lightbend/akkasls-codegen/core/src/test/resources/test-files/descriptor-sets --descriptor-set-file=hello-1.0-SNAPSHOT.protobin"
 ```